Saving Your Life After Loving A Borderline

 with a "high-functioning" Borderline.
 They may be adept

 interpersonal dynamics, as all the rest!
-Sure, they're exceptionally
+Of course, they're exceptionally

 bright and capable--but emotionally undercooked

-diabolical and wounding relationships.
+of all BPD relationships.
 Why?
-They're brilliant at
+They're brilliant at making you

-making you think that you're the one who's defective
+think that you're the one who's defective and

 FATALES, AND OTHER THINGS THAT GO 'BUMP' IN THE NIGHT